-Once connected to Tasmania, this park is a haven for birdlife and native animals and is also the southernmost point of mainland Australia.
+Once connected to Tasmania, this park on the southernmost point of mainland Australia is a haven for birdlife and native animals.
 A granite peninsula of more than 123,000 acres, it contains many kangaroos, koalas, and wombats that can be spotted around Tidal River, the main camping and accommodation area in the south of the park.
 Mountains, fantastic granite boulders, beaches, wetlands, lakes, and plains make it a hiker's paradise, and many walkers set off on the famous all-day inland trek to the windswept lighthouse.
-Active types can book a bed in the restored lighthouse keepers' cottage (from A$120.50 to A$133.80 per adult per night, though you must bring your own bedding).
-Other, less historic, cottages are also available, or bring your own tent to any of the Prom's campsites for A$11.30 per adult per night.
-Would-be lighthouse guests should bear in mind that the walk is 19 km (12 mi), one-way, from Telegraph Saddle car park, or 23 km (14 mi) from Tidal River.
+Active types can book a bed in the restored lighthouse keepers' cottage (A$137.50 per adult per night, off-peak A$123.80), though you must bring your own bedding.
+Other, less historical cottages are also available, or bring your own tent to any of the Prom's campsites (from A$50 per adult per night).
+Would-be lighthouse guests should bear in mind that the walk is 19 km (12 miles), one-way, from Telegraph Saddle car park, or 23 km (14 miles) from Tidal River.
 There are more

 To get to Wilsons Promontory National Park, take the Princes Highway to Dandenong, then the South Gippsland Highway to Meeniyan or Foster.
-Tidal River is another 70 km (43 mi).
+Tidal River is another 70 km (43 miles).
 There's no public transportation to the park.